 maximum SPL – a specification for microphones that indicates the highest sound pressure level that a mic can handle without distortion, typically specified with a maximum total harmonic distortion (THD) of 0.5% (sometimes 1%) at 1000 Hz.
 A THD of 0.5% is the point where the distortion can be measured, but cannot be heard.
 Called max SPL for short.

 maxwell (Mx) – the CGS unit for magnetic flux, named after James Clerk Maxwell, who developed the unified theory of electromagnetism.
-One maxwell is equalt to 10‑8webers, the SI unit.
+One maxwell is equal to 10‑8 webers, the SI unit.
 It is equivalent to one gauss-cm2.
 In other words, a magnetic field with a strength one gauss, one maxwell is the total flux across a surface of one square centimetre perpendicular to the field.

 MCPS – Mechanical Copyright Protection Society.
 See MCPS-PRS.

 M&E – Music and Effects.
-The M and E in DME.
-The three components of a moviesoundtrack without the dialog, used for foreign voice dubbing.
-If the M&E stems are not available (clear of dialog), then they must be replaced either by cut effects or foley tracks.
-Also called mufex.
+The M and E in DME — the three components of a movie soundtrack without the dialog, used for foreign language dubbing.
+If the M&E stems are not available (without dialog), then they must be replaced either by cut effects or new foley tracks.
+Also called mufex or international version.

 mean free path – the average distance traveled by a sound wave between successive reflections.
 In an enclosure, the mean free path (l) of a single particle bouncing off the walls can be calculated using the formula l = 4V/S, where V is volume of the enclosure and S is total inside surface area of enclosure.
 This equation is used in the derivation of the Sabine formula.